vuhuy/Swiki/README.md

 # Swiki

 **Swiki** is a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) [extension](https://www.mediawiki.org/wiki/Extension:Swiki) that allows you to seamlessly embed [Swagger UI](https://github.com/swagger-api/swagger-ui) directly into your wiki pages using a simple `<swiki>` tag.
 It includes a recent build of Swagger UI, providing full support for displaying your API documentation.

+You can load OpenAPI or Swagger specifications in several ways: by embedding inline JSON, uploading a specification, referencing dedicated wiki pages that contain the specification, or linking to an external specification URL.

 Swiki also includes [Swagger Dark Theme](https://github.com/Amoenus/SwaggerDark), which is nicely integrated with MediaWiki skins that support dark mode, such as Vector-2022 and Minerva.

-You can load OpenAPI or Swagger specifications in several ways: by embedding inline JSON, uploading a specification, referencing dedicated wiki pages that contain the specification, or linking to an external specification URL.
+Additionally, it can parse tags from third-party extensions like [SwaggerDoc](https://github.com/Griboedow/SwaggerDoc).

 > 🚀 **This repository follows the MediaWiki release branches compatibility policy.** You can find dedicated branches for supported versions here:
 >